-The Liontrust UK Micro Cap Fund returned 3.4%* in January.
-For comparison, the FTSE Small Cap (excluding investment trusts) Index returned 0.1%, the FTSE AIM All-Share Index returned -0.7% and the average return of funds in the IA UK Smaller Companies sector was 0.5%.
+The Liontrust UK Micro Cap Fund returned 6.9%* in December.
+The FTSE Small Cap (excluding investment trusts) Index and the FTSE AIM All-Share Index comparator benchmarks returned 6.7% and 10.2% respectively.
+The average return of funds in the IA UK Smaller Companies sector, also a comparator benchmark, was 7.5%.

 Positive contributors included: